SachinAshish/ToolBox-Pro/containers.md

 -  For referencing the host address you can use `minio` keyword.

 > **Note**: After this container runs, it will create a folder inside ./data folder for persistent data

+### Pdf-API

+-  It is an API which provides services to make changes to the PDF documents.

+-  It was referenced from [Stirling-PDF](https://github.com/Stirling-Tools/Stirling-PDF) git repo.

+-  The docs can be found at [swaggerhub](https://app.swaggerhub.com/apis-docs/Frooodle/Stirling-PDF/0.26.1#/).

+-  User interface exposed at `localhost:8000` for accessing all the tools.

+-  For accessing this api, you can use `pdf-api:8080/` inside the website container or another container.
+   -  `pdf-api`: For the host address of the container.
+   -  `8080`: The port which is exposed by the container.